Tax Reporting

 Achievement Awards

-Achievement awards includes the value of any tangible personal property the University gives to an employee as an award for either length of service or safety achievements.
+Achievement awards include the value of any tangible personal property the University gives to an employee as an award for either length of service or safety achievements.
 Achievement awards may be excluded from employees’ income when they are within the University and IRS guidelines.
 To be excluded from taxation, achievement awards must meet the following IRS criteria:

 1. Be given for length of service or safety achievement.